There are so many fun things to do in Napa Valley besides wine, from scenic drives to shopping and hiking to historical landmarks!

 Of course the super early wake-up isn’t fun, but you’ll forget about the lost shuteye once you are floating high up in the air, breathing in the early morning air and marveling at the vistas below you.

-Each balloon basket generally holds up to 12 people, so reserve your spot ahead of time if you have limited time in the valley.
-Book your Napa Valley hot air balloon adventure now!
+Each balloon basket generally holds a small number of people, so reserve your spot ahead of time if you have limited time in the valley.

 Relax in a mud bath in Calistoga